Poland Residence Permit

 Establishment of a new company in Poland

-• Regulated United Europe will help you choose the most appropriate form of legal entity based on your business goals and specifics of your activity.
-In Poland, the most popular forms are limited liability company (Sp. z o.o.) and joint stock company (S.A.).
+Advice on Choosing the Legal Form of the Company Regulated United Europe will help you select the most appropriate legal entity based on your business goals and specifics.
+The most popular forms in Poland are limited liability company (Sp. z o.o.) and joint-stock company (S.A.).

-• Our specialists will ensure the preparation of all necessary constituent documents, including the company’s articles of association, shareholders’ agreements and other internal regulations.
+Preparation of Constituent Documents Our specialists will prepare all necessary constituent documents, including the company’s articles of association, shareholders’ agreements, and other internal regulations.

-• We accompany the process of registering a company in the National Court Register (KRS) and assist with obtaining a tax identification number (NIP) and a statistical registration number (REGON).
+Company Registration in Poland We assist in the process of registering a company in the National Court Register (KRS) and help obtain a tax identification number (NIP) and a statistical registration number (REGON).

 Assistance in acquiring a ready-made business